Discover the shortlist: Mieko Kawakami, ‘I grew up in a house with no books’

 Kawakami talks about the significance of her longlisted work being translated into English.

 The countdown is on!
 You'll be able to watch the livestream of the awards ceremony on Thursday from 9:45pm BST on YouTube and Facebook.

 The 2022 shortlist includes previous winners Olga Tokarczuk and Jennifer Croft alongside authors translated into English for the first time.
 The shortlist spans six languages: Korean, Norwegian, Japanese, Spanish, Hindi and Polish.

 Wildly original works of literature that will captivate readers, this year’s shortlisted books all explore trauma, whether on an individual or societal level.

 There is no art more intimate than fiction, no connection more electrifying than that between writer and reader.
 Among an author’s most privileged, most attentive readers are the translators tasked with bringing a work from one language to another.
-To this day, I am in awe of the strange magic performed by people I now consider colleagues, and friends.— Frank Wynne, Chair of the 2021 International Booker Prize judges
+To this day, I am in awe of the strange magic performed by people I now consider colleagues, and friends.

 The five judges, led by Frank Wynne, bring together a wealth of experience as world-class readers, writers, critics and translators.
 The discussions they will have about the books in contention for the 2022 International Booker Prize will be a masterclass of modern literary appreciation.— Fiammetta Rocco, Administrator of the International Booker Prize